LtbLightning/bdk-flutter/README.md

   You can alternatively use the latest version of the Android NDK which is greater than 22.
 However, this requires a hack to prevent the [`unable to find library -lgcc error`](https://github.com/rust-lang/rust/pull/85806#issuecomment-1096266946).

 5. Build flutter bindings
-    by navigating to `rust` directory, and run the following commands
+    Navigate to `rust` directory, and run the following commands
     ```shell
     cargo build
     make all